Choosing and Changing a Secure UMICH Password

 Guidelines for Creating a Secure Password

-When you change your password using the Change UMICH Password page, your new password is checked for strength.
+When you change your password using the Change Password page inside UMICH Account Management, your new password is checked for strength.

 Your new password must: